 The measurements were carried out on the Double Axis system for Residual stress, Texture and Single crystal analysis (DARTS) at beam tube 8 (BT-8) in the NIST Center for Neutron Research.
-This instrument is specifically designed for residual stress measurements, and to that effect is equipped with very accurately positioned apertures as is shown in Figure 1.
+This instrument is specifically designed for residual stress measurements, and to that effect is equipped with very accurately positioned apertures as is shown in Fig. 1.

 For these experiments the apertures were chosen to allow a sampling volume of $2 \times 2 \times 2$ mm3.
 The residual stress in the three springs across the cross-section of the originally 14 mm thick wire stock was determined by detecting the diffracted monochromatic neutron intensity with a position sensitive detector.
 The neutron wavelength was chosen such that the [211] Fe planes would scatter diffracted intensity over approximately 90°.
-The specimen was rotated and translated in this geometry, such that the sampling volume was scanned across this cross-section allowing the elastic (residual) strain to be determined from the small shifts in scattering angle.
+The specimen was rotated and translated in this geometry, such that the sampling volume was scanned across this cross-section allowing the elastic (residual) strain to be determined from the small shifts in scattering Jiri Matejicek and Paul C. Brand NIST Center for Neutron Research National Institute of Standards and Technology Gaithersburg, MD 20899-8563 A. R. Drews Ford Research Laboratory Dearborn MI 48121 angle.
 This was done in three mutually perpendicular directions.
+These strain measurements allowed us to calculate the residual stress in three perpendicular directions from the equations published by Allen et al. [1] in each of the three specimens.
+For every specimen, the stress free lattice parameter was determined on the basis that the net force on the cross-section under investigation had to be zero.

 FIGURE 2.
 Contour map of the residual stress in the direction of the length of the coiled bar stock, plotted on the bar stock cross-section.
-With reference to Figure 1, this is the tangential direction.
-This map represents the as-cold-coiled spring.
+With reference to Fig. 1, this is the tangential direction.
+This map represents the as-coldcoiled spring.
 The left and right side of the map represent the convex and concave sides respectively.